-Ever since it was invented the late 1870s, the microphone has become a necessity in the world of music, sound projection, and recording that it remains today.
+Ever since it was first invented the late 1870s, the microphone has become the necessity in the world of music, sound projection, and recording that it remains today.
 Of course, since the 1870s, the microphone has become much more of a commodity, and with that came a massive surge of companies making their own microphones — which in turn sprouted the wide range of types, shapes, sizes and ideal applications of microphones that we have today.

 But how do you differentiate one mic from the other, and know what to use in your specific situation?
 That’s where we come in — here is all of the basic, necessary information you need about microphones, and how to find the perfect one for you.

 One of the biggest, and most important determining factors in microphones is the type of microphone you are dealing with.
 Microphones break down into three category types, and in the end, there are a few reasons why knowing the different types is important.
 Not only will knowing the types help you identify which microphones to use in any given situation, but it could also ensure that you don’t damage microphones by using them incorrectly.
 Here are the different types of microphones, their differences in sound, and what to use in specific settings.